SolHonka/Dreamsite/README.md

 1. Clone/download code
 2. Install & start MySQL/MariaDB server
 3. Run the contents of sqlbase.sql to create the database
-4. Edit the "db.js" to match your usage
+4. Edit the "db.js" file to match your usage
 5. Run the "server.js" file

 ## Resources and endpoints